 Sample packing list for a tour of Italy

-Here’s some suggestions for what you should bring on a tour of Italy:
+Here are some suggestions for what you should bring on a two-week tour of Italy:

 Bring up to five short-sleeved or long-sleeved shirts or blouses (how many of each depends on the season).
 Shirts with long sleeves that roll up easily can double as short-sleeved.
 Look for a wrinkle-camouflaging pattern or blended fabrics that show a minimum of wrinkles.